Visit with Respect Ambassador Program launched

 In exchange for your time hiking, what will you receive as a volunteer?
 Besides access to volunteer trainings and fashionable Visit with Respect attire, you earn the knowledge that your time and skills are helping to protect Bears Ears National Monument.
 We offer multiple volunteer trainings annually to educate you about the area, introduce you to other dedicated and passionate volunteers and staff, and give you practice on how to best interact with visitors in a wide variety of situations.

 We look forward to working with you!
 Please contact Erica Tucker, Visit With Respect Program Manager, for more information or to sign up.
-The next training will be held on September 9, 2017 in Bluff, UT.
+The next training will be held in Bluff March 24-25, 2018.
+Group camping will be available.